GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/macros.rst

 Compilation passes
 ------------------

-The daScript compiler performs compilation passes in the following order for each module (see :ref:`Modules <modules>`):
+The Daslang compiler performs compilation passes in the following order for each module (see :ref:`Modules <modules>`):

 #.
 Parser transforms das program to AST